Man Utd news: 'It's not like we were sh*t!' - Ole Gunnar Solskjaer defends display in Arsenal defeat | Goal.com

 It remains one of two trophies the current squad remain in contention for following their progress to the quarter-finals of the Champions League, and Solskjaer is now focused on ending the season positively and pushing for silverware.

-"We've done well, we've given ourselves a great chance to be in the top four and we're in the quarter-finals of both the FA Cup and the Champions League.
+"We’ve done well.
+We’ve given ourselves the chance to be in and amongst the top four, we’re in the quarter-finals of both the FA Cup and Champions League.

+"We’ve been on a good run, but it's not squeaky bum time like the gaffer [Sir Alex Ferguson] used to say but it tightens up in April and May at Manchester United.

 More to follow...